vbookshelf/myOfflineAi-ChatConsole/README.md

 However, if the voice is not working then please download these files manually and place them in the project folder: kokoro-v1.0.onnx: https://github.com/thewh1teagle/kokoro-onnx/releases/download/model-files-v1.0/kokoro-v1.0.onnx voices-v1.0.bin: https://github.com/thewh1teagle/kokoro-onnx/releases/download/model-files-v1.0/voices-v1.0.bin
+- If there text generation is working, but the voice is not working - try reducing the context size.

 Tips
 --------------------------------------------------------------